The Sri Lankan cuisine: food, food, drinks, prices

 Second "bread" after rice in Sri Lanka is considered to be a coconut.
 Depending on the ripening of the nut and its processing in cooking, use coconut, Kosovo, the milk, the coconut (coconut chips), coconut oil and coconut palm nectar.
 Coconut juice quenches thirst and it is recommended to drink orange juice of coconuts, according to locals, it is more useful than green coconut.
 Coconut milk is added to sauces and as a thickener for them, this milk is boiled rice, it softens the sharpness of the dish.
 Coconut pulp in the form of chips are added in the main and dessert dishes, and salads.

-As vegetable food prevails in the diet of Sri Lankans, there are plenty of used a lot of greens (dill, lettuce, cilantro, etc.), various spices (curry, cinnamon, cloves, nutmeg, black pepper, ginger, cardamom, vanilla), vegetables (tomatoes, onions, carrots, cabbage, pepper, eggplant), bamboo shoots, flowers, coconut palm, algae.
+As vegetable food prevails in the diet of Sri Lankans, here in a large number used a lot of greens (dill, lettuce, cilantro, etc.), various spices (curry, cinnamon, cloves, nutmeg, black pepper, ginger, cardamom, vanilla), vegetables (tomatoes, onions, carrots, cabbage, pepper, eggplant), bamboo shoots, flowers, coconut palm, algae.
 Also in Sri Lanka are grown millet, maize, different types of legumes (peas, lentils, beans).

 Bakery products are popular.
 Fresh local bread is very tasty.
 Quite often the "Bakery", including on the wheels, where a wide assortment of different pastries: Specially Sri Lankans love scones and cakes with a spicy stuffing.
 They are eaten for Breakfast, lunch and dinner.
 Delicious scones pastry of Parota (parotta).
 They can also be eaten as a separate dish (though it's pretty fresh) and finely chopped vegetables, eggs and meat, the result is called a new dish cotta (kottu).